Leighton House, Kensington, England – an artist’s studio and home…….

 The Pre-Raphaelite artists were hugely popular in Britain.
 There were many, newly wealthy industrialists, factory owners and business men anxious to build up private art collections.
 Lord Lever, owner of Lever Brothers, a major producer and importer of palm oil from West Africa was one of them.
 Leighton was commissioned to paint an epic painting of a procession in classical Greece that was purchased by Lord Lever.
 In fact Lever started his art collection in the 1880s and collected many works from artists of the day – Leighton was always a firm favourite.

-Now until the end of March there is a temporary exhibition at Leighton House ‘A Victorian Obsession’ which features the romantic and classical paintings of Lawrence Alma-Tadema.
-The highlight of the exhibition is Tadema’s ‘Roses of Heliogabalus’ painted in 1888.
+When I visited Leighton House there was a temporary exhibition entitled ‘A Victorian Obsession’ which featured the romantic and classical paintings of Lawrence Alma-Tadema.
+The highlight of the exhibition was Tadema’s ‘Roses of Heliogabalus’ painted in 1888.
 This spectacular canvas depicts a decadent feast held by the Roman Emperor – he has invited his guests to an orgy of sensory pleasures where the guests drown in pink rose petals.
-The painting is magnificently displayed in a room that is scented for the occasion with an elegant and evocative Jo Malone rose-perfume.
-The result is an assault on the senses of this vibrant, sensual, evocative painting, the profusion of colours and the mingling of the rose scent coming from each corner of the room.
+The painting was magnificently displayed in a room scented for the occasion with an elegant and evocative Jo Malone rose-perfume.
+The result was an assault on the senses of this vibrant, sensual, evocative painting.
+The profusion of colours and the mingling of the rose scent coming from each corner of the room was divine.